Late Time Phenomena in $f(T,\mathcal{T})$ Gravity Framework: Role of $H_0$ Priors: Introduction

-The \( H_0 \) tension refers to the observed discrepancies in the Hubble constant measurements in various observational methodologies, which challenges the standard \( \Lambda \)CDM model \cite{Freedman_2021apj, Abdalla_2022, Moresco_2022_H0, Brout_2022pan, Briffa_2022, Vagnozzi_2023, Capozziello_2024_ten}.
-The motivation of this study is to examine the influence of $H_0$ priors on the $H_0$ tension and late time behavior of the Universe in $f(T, \mathcal{T})$ gravitational theory \cite{Harko_2014a}.
-Within this framework, the gravitational Lagrangian can be developed using the torsion scalar $T$ functions and the trace of the energy-momentum tensor $\mathcal{T}$.
+The \( H_0 \) tension refers to the observed discrepancies in the Hubble constant measurements in various observational methodologies, which challenges the standard \( \Lambda \)CDM model \cite{Vagnozzi_2020newph, Freedman_2021apjh0tension, Abdalla:2022yfr, Moresco_2022_H0, Brout_2022pan, Briffa_2022, Vagnozzi_2023, Briffa_2023mnras, Capozziello_2024_ten, divalentino2025cosmoversewhitepaperaddressing}.
+The motivation of this study is to examine the influence of $H_0$ priors in alleviating $H_0$ tension and late time behavior of the Universe in $f(T, \mathcal{T})$ gravitational theory \cite{Harko_2014a}.
+The gravitational Lagrangian can be developed in this framework using the torsion scalar $T$ functions and the trace of the energy-momentum tensor $\mathcal{T}$.
 The paper is organized as follows: In Sec.-\ref{Mathformalism}, we present a brief overview of the mathematical formalism of $f(T, \mathcal{T})$ gravity.
 The formalism of the cosmological data sets and the mathematical formalism of the statistical criteria for model comparison (AIC and BIC) is defined in Sec.-\ref{cosmological observation}.
 In Sec.-\ref{model}, we analyze the cosmological observations for different data set combinations and the $H_0$ priors.
-In addition, we obtain the best-fit values of the model parameters.
-In Sec.-\ref{cosmologicalparameters}, we present the evolution of the background cosmological parameters to analyze the behavior of the model at late times.
-We summarize the results of cosmological observation for the $\Lambda$CDM model in the appendix and give a conclusion on the findings in Sec.-\ref{conclusion}.
+In Sec.-\ref{linearperturbationection}, we study the growth of matter overdensities under the quasi-static approximation for sub-horizon scales.
+In Sec.-\ref{cosmologicalparameters}, we present the evolution of the background cosmological parameters to analyze the behavior of the models at late times.
+We have given a conclusion on the findings in Sec.-\ref{conclusion}.
+The results of cosmological observation for the $\Lambda$CDM model are summarized in the appendix.